 Bring on the spiders and zombie brains!

-Please note that this vegan Halloween food roundup includes some recipes from blogs that aren’t 100% vegan, but all of the recipes below are vegan.
+Please note that the vegan Halloween food roundup below includes some recipes from blogs that aren’t 100% vegan, but all of the recipes below are vegan.

 For more vegan holiday fun, check out my other recipe roundups: